 4. Visit Chichen Itza

-My friend Karla has been to Chichen Itza and I remember her showing me a video of Kukulkan Pyramid when the sun (or light) hit this architectural marvel at the right moment and the shadow of a serpent appears.
-It is considered one of the greatest architectural marvels of the world!
+My friend Karla has been to Chichen Itza, and I remember her showing me a video of Kukulkan Pyramid when the sun (or light) hit this architectural marvel at the right moment, and the shadow of a serpent appears.
+It is considered one of the greatest architectural marvels in the world!

 The mathematical and astronomical calculations the Maya’s did to build the pyramid, and the whole of Chichen Itza is astonishing.
 At present day, it is now part of the new Seven New Wonders of the World and protected under UNESCO World Heritage Site.

 Just to visit any Maya Civilization areas and learn more about them and their works is a dream of mine!